ASTRO logo

 Facts for Kids

-The Cherokee are a Native American tribe originally from the southeastern United States, known for their rich cultural heritage, significant historical experiences, and strong community values.
+The Cherokee people are a vibrant Indigenous tribe from the Southeastern Woodlands of the United States, known for their rich culture, history, and traditions.

 main image